iscc/iscc-sct/README.md

 }
 ```

-Installation also creates a simple `sct` command line tool in you python bin/Scripts folder:
+The installation also provides a sct command-line tool:

 ```shell
 sct --help